Sindhujthapa/MinersSequel/readme.md

 | MiniLM-Multilingual → ES | EN/ES          | 0.78                   | 0.80                   | 0.79          | 0.79             |
 | MiniLM-Multilingual → EN | ES/EN          | 0.80                   | 0.79                   | 0.79          | 0.79             |

+When testing the MiniLM-English model with IMDB data, we observe the biggest drop in performance, especially for class 0 (F1 = 0.58), meaning the model has trouble identifying negative sentiment in a different domain.
+The multilingual evaluations maintain strong and balanced F1-scores (~0.79–0.80), demonstrating that the multilingual model transfers well between English and Spanish despite being trained on one language only.

 #### ii.
 Performance across training set size.
 To test how our model's performance changes with training group size, we plot these benchmarks for a fixed test size (500 observations) across increasing training sizes.
 All training samples are randomly selected and stratified to maintain balance in observations.